Ruth Durant

 Founded in 2001, more than 1,000 individuals have engaged with us - that is people speaking 64 different languages (and counting!).
 Many of these have been supported by our charity to access accredited learning at local colleges and to find jobs and volunteering opportunities.

-Most importantly, our approach challenges the traditional barriers of religion, language, ethnicity and economic status which prevents social integration.
+Most importantly, our approach challenges the traditional barriers of religion, language, ethnicity and economic status which prevent social integration.
 This has resulted in long-term friendships and collaboration between individuals from different backgrounds.